udv2g/saej3068-ref/README.md

 - `uC_Sense_Signal_X_Unlock` and `Sense_Signal_X_Unlock_Return` are unused for this lock type.

 Other lock types are not currently supported by the software, but not having a lock is supported (not allowed in the standard, but useful for testing).

+---
+SAE J3068/1 Support
+---
+Protocol version support and priority is configured in `config.h` with the define

+        #define SUPPORTED_PVERSIONS  PVER_SLASH_1,

+The base Protocol Version defined in SAE J3068 (2) and the Protocol Version associated with PWM-CP (as historically defined in SAE J1772 and now SAE J3400) (0) are automatically included as appropriate.
+Other Protocol Versions listed in the define will be enabled and prioritized left to right.
+To enable only Protocol Version 2 use

+        #define SUPPORTED_PVERSIONS

+Only the Identification phase is implemented with a limited subset of generic information (e.g. VIN = `VINgoesHere234567`).  `ids-handler.c` can be regenerated using the code generator included in [the emulator repo](https://github.com/udv2g/saej3068-emulator) to add, remove, or change the fields supported, including support for the data phase.